Message from the Chair

 The Department of Pediatrics is one component of a diverse and dynamic medical community within the Hamilton region.
 We are proud to serve the children and families of our area.
 Contact me, or any of the pediatric faculty, if you have questions or would like further information.

-You can find out more about the Department of Pediatrics by reading our Annual Report.
+You can find out more about the Department of Pediatrics by reading our newly published Annual Report (published June 2014).

 Chief/Chair, Department of Pediatrics